blue-luke/CV/README.md

 - I managed 3 contracts (total value ~£3.5 million) and interacted with external healthcare stakeholders at all levels
 - I pursued international business opportunities in Kazakhstan, China, India and the Emirates

-- *At the time, TPP had around 175 staff and was still owned and managed by the founder, who largely coded the entire system himself from scratch 15 years prior.
+*At the time, TPP had around 175 staff and was still owned and managed by the founder, who largely coded the entire system himself from scratch 15 years prior.
 I joined when it first started to pursue international opporuntities, branching out from the NHS contracts that had sustained it in the early years.
 The organisation retained a start-up mentality, with a ptich-in attitude and an open learning & development environment.
-His vision was 'One Patient, One Record', and I was given a vital insight into how this vision was implemented in the system's architecture and commercially*
+His vision was 'One Patient, One Record', and I was given a vital insight into how this vision was implemented in the system's architecture and commercially.*

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?
+#### Ruby/OOP

+- My goal was to become familiar with thinking computationally.
+I taught myself Ruby using online resources, while working full-time as a residential tutor in Azerbaijan, studying daily over an extended period of time to ensure consistent progress.
+I also completed the GCSE and A-Level computer science syllabi to provide some theoretical underpinning.
+As a result, I passsed the admissions test for Makers Academy and reached level 4 kyu on Codewars

-#### This Skill
+#### TDD

-- Experience
-- Achievements
-- Evidence (STAR)
+- I needed to understand and use TDD to complete an arbitrary programming task called FizzBuzz.
+I worked with a colleague of mine to understand the basic principle and implement it in solving this problem.
+We progressed carefully, discussing the interpretation and implication of each step, and getting large amounts of practice.
+As a result, we were able to formulate a large number of tests, use their failure/passing to add additional functionality, drastically reduce the number of errors in the final code, and provide documentation for future users of the codebase

-#### Another Skill
+#### Communicating effectively

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- I am a clear and concise communicator, able to modify my language depending on the audience.
+This is a skill I gained from my time as a secondary school chemistry teacher.
+For example, I once needed to explain an abstract concept (the mole), to a disengaged year 9 class.
+I used my behaviour management skills to get pupil's attention and emphasised the centrality of this concept to their syllabus, and therefore to their final grades, to motivate them.
+I introduced it using an example relevant to their experience, using cake baking and the concept of a 'dozen', to help their understanding.
+As a result, all pupils were able to correctly answer some questions related to the concept at the end of their lesson and in their end of year exams

 #### Additional Skills
 - German to C1